-- 8. Add code to main in the Lab4Driver class that uses the methods writePlace() and readPlace() to write and read a Place object to and from a binary file.
+8. Add code to main in the Lab4Driver class that uses the methods writePaper() and readPaper() to write and read a Paper object to and from a binary file.
 The code should follow the algorithm given below.
-Once you have written this code, test your program to ensure that it writes and reads the binary file. - a.
-Create an Annual Demographics object called annual Demographics. - b.
-Create a Place object called place, that uses annual Demographics. - c.
-Write place to a file. - d.
-Set place to null. - e.
-Print place, which should be null, to the console using System.out.println(). - f.
-Read in the Place object from a file and assign it to place. - g.
-Print place to the console using System.out.println().
+Once you have written this code, test your program to ensure that it writes and reads the binary file.

+- a.
+Create a list of three Author objects called authors.
+See Lab #3 for how to do this. - b.
+Create a Paper object called paper, that uses authors. - c.
+Write paper to a file. - d.
+Set paper to null. - e.
+Print paper, which should be null, to the console using System.out.println(). - f.
+Read in the Paper object from a file and assign it to paper. - g.
+Print paper to the console using System.out.println().

 9. Add a new method to the Lab4Driver class that has a signature similar to that given below.
-This method will write an entire list of Place objects, called places, to an output file using ObjectOutputStream.
+This method will write an entire list of Paper objects, called papers, to an output file using ObjectOutputStream.

-'''

-public static void writePlaces(String filename, List<Places> places)
+public static void writePapers(String filename, List<Paper> papers)

-'''

-Model the body of this method on the body of the writePlace() method above noting that the method call to ObjectOutputStream should be similar to the following:
+Model the body of this method on the body of the writePaper() method above noting that the method call to ObjectOutputStream should be similar to the following:

-'''

-objectOutputStream.writeObject(places);

-'''
+objectOutputStream.writeObject(papers);

 10. Add a new method to the Lab4Driver class that has the signature given below.
-This method will read a complete list of Place entries (i.e., places) from an input file using ObjectInputStream.
+This method will read a complete list of Paper entries (i.e., papers) from an input file using ObjectInputStream.

-'''

-public static List<Place> readPlaces(String filename)
+public static List<Paper> readPapers(String filename)

-'''